danielcotoara9/SOLID/DIP_Dependency_Inversion_Principle/Before/_Informations/Violation - Smells.md

 1) Use of new keyword
     foreach(var item in cart.Items)
     {
-        //instantiate classes rather than interfaces
+        // Instantiate classes rather than interfaces
         // Is the responsibility of that class to instantiate this ? var inventoryService = new InventoryService();
         inventoryService.Reserve(item.Sku, item.Quantity);